MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Setting up company GST information for Canada

-You’ll use the Company Setup window to enter company GST information.
+You'll use the Company Setup window to enter company GST information.

 **To set up company GST information for Canada:**